MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/desktop-to-uwp-enhance.md

 2. Replace the **TargetFramework** element in the file with a **TargetFrameworks** element (note the plural).
 In this element, specify the Target Framework Monikers for all the versions of .NET you want to target, separated by semi-colons.

-    * For .NET 5 Preview 8 or later, use one of the following Target Framework Monikers:
+    * For .NET 5 or later, use one of the following Target Framework Monikers:
         * **net5.0-windows10.0.17763.0**: Use this value if your app targets Windows 10, version 1809.
         * **net5.0-windows10.0.18362.0**: Use this value if your app targets Windows 10, version 1903.
         * **net5.0-windows10.0.19041.0**: Use this value if your app targets Windows 10, version 2004.
     * For .NET Core 3.x, use **netcoreapp3.0** or **netcoreapp3.1**.
     * For .NET Framework, use **net46**.

-    The following example demonstrates how to multi-target .NET Core 3.1 and .NET 5 Preview 8 (for Windows 10, version 2004).
+    The following example demonstrates how to multi-target .NET Core 3.1 and .NET 5 (for Windows 10, version 2004).

     ```csharp
     <TargetFrameworks>netcoreapp3.1;net5.0-windows10.0.19041.0</TargetFrameworks>